michaelmandich/MLinterviewer/README.md

 Transcription: Utilizes advanced natural language processing (NLP) techniques to transcribe the recorded interviews accurately. (openai whisper v3)

 Speech Synthesis: Converts text to speech for various purposes using state-of-the-art models.
-So far OpenAI's echo and Microsofts's latest local tts are available for selection at the start of the interview. note that with longer responses from the interviewer, Microsoft's tts starts to fail catastrophically.
+So far OpenAI's echo and Microsofts's latest local tts are available for selection at the start of the interview.
+Note that with longer responses from the interviewer, Microsoft's tts starts to fail catastrophically.

 # Installation